This post may contain affiliate links. Please read our disclosure policy.

 - 4 large eggs

-- 3 tbsp sour cream (or plain Greek yogurt)
+- 3 tablespoons sour cream (or plain Greek yogurt)

 - 15 oz pumpkin puree (not pumpkin pie filling)